ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

 output workbookId string = workbookId_resource.id
 ```

-The value of the `serializedData` property is one long string that contains the entire workbook definition.
-This includes the hardcoded environment specific API Management instance name `my-api-management-dev`.
+The workbook definition is set throught the `serializedData` property.
+As you can see it's one long string that contains the entire workbook definition.
+Including hardcoded environment specific values, like the API Management instance name `my-api-management-dev`.

-To make it deployable on multiple environments, add an extra parameter to the Bicep script for the API Management instance name as shown below.
+To make it deployable to multiple environments, add an extra parameter to the Bicep script for the API Management instance name as shown below.

 ```bicep
 @description('The name of the API Management resource that is queried in the workbook.')